treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 You'll likely see keyword arguments quite a bit in Python.

 Python has a number of functions that take an unlimited number of positional arguments.
 These functions sometimes have arguments that can be provided to customize their functionality.
-Those arguments must be provided as named arguments to distinguish them from the positional arguments.
+Those arguments must be provided as named arguments to distinguish them from the unlimited positional arguments.

-The built-in `print` function accepts the optional `sep`, `end`, `file`, and `flush` attributes this way:
+The built-in `print` function accepts the optional `sep`, `end`, `file`, and `flush` attributes as keyword-only arguments:

 ```pycon
 >>> print('comma', 'separated', 'words', sep=', ')
 comma, separated, words
 ```

-The `itertools.zip_longest` function accepts the optional `fillvalue` attribute this way also:
+The `itertools.zip_longest` function also accepts an optional `fillvalue` attribute (which defaults to `None`) exclusively as a keyword argument:

 ```pycon
 >>> from itertools import zip_longest